bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

 `observations_place`, then we have a new species for Uruguay!
 And we actually have many 🤩

-Here’s a sample of three species per iconic taxon group:
+Here’s a sample of species per iconic taxon group:

 ``` r
 observations_2023 %>%